The best thing about chocolate is its irresistible taste, but the worst part? It can quickly turn into a melted mess in the heat.

 Q.5 Can We Carry Chocolates In Hand Luggage On British Airways?

-Yes, you can carry solid chocolate in your hand luggage on British Airways.
-Chocolate is a permitted item in hand luggage, as long as it’s in its original packaging, and you have declared it to the airline at check-in.
+Yes, you can bring solid chocolates in hand luggage on British Airways.
+They are allowed as long as they’re in original packaging and declared at check-in if needed.

 Wrap Up On 10 Tricks That Will Make Your Chocolates Fly Without Melting